-Bankruptcy is a special non-contentious procedure carried out with an aim to collectively settle all of the bankruptcy creditors by encashing the debtor’s assets and distributing the collected funds to the creditors.
+Bankruptcy is a special non-contentious court proceeding carried out with the aim of collectively settling all of the bankruptcy creditors by encashing the debtor’s assets and distributing the collected funds to the creditors.

-Bankruptcy usually results in cessation of the debtor as a legal entity (unless the creditors accept a bankruptcy plan agreed to by the debtor).
+Bankruptcy usually results in the cessation of the debtor as a legal entity – a company (unless the creditors accept a bankruptcy plan agreed to by the debtor).

-The debtor may be a legal person or an individual debtor, i.e. a natural person (payer of income tax from independent activities or a natural person who is a profit tax payer).
+The debtor may be a legal person or an individual debtor, i.e. a natural person (payer of income tax from independent activities or a natural person who is a corporate taxpayer).

 Reasons for bankruptcy are insolvency and excessive indebtedness.
-The debtor may propose institution of bankruptcy proceedings if it is probable that the debtor will not be able to fulfil the existing and immediate liabilities (debtor’s ability to fulfil due liabilities is threatened).
+The debtor may propose the institution of bankruptcy proceedings if it is probable that the debtor will not be able to fulfill the existing and immediate liabilities (the debtor’s ability to fulfill due liabilities is threatened).

-It is considered that the debtor is insolvent in following cases:
+It is considered that the debtor is insolvent in the following cases:

-Excessive indebtedness exists if assets of a legal entity do not cover its current liabilities, unless:
+Excessive indebtedness exists if the assets of a legal entity do not cover its current liabilities, unless:

-Bankruptcy proceedings are instituted by submitting a proposal to a commercial court having real competence and territorial jurisdiction (in accordance with the head office of the legal person of the debtor, i.e. the head office of an individual debtor) via selected form.
+Bankruptcy proceedings are instituted by submitting a proposal to a commercial court having real competence and territorial jurisdiction (in accordance with the head office of the legal person of the debtor) via a selected form.

 If the debtor has no head office, a commercial court having real competence and territorial jurisdiction is the one located in the area of the debtor’s permanent residence.